-For RESIDENTS, taxable income includes all salaries, wages, commissions and other compensation regardless of where it was earned.
+For RESIDENTS, taxable income includes all salaries, wages, commissions and other compensation, before any deduction for such things like 401(k) deferrals, regardless of where it was earned.
 The income is taxable whether paid in cash, property or other consideration, including the reasonable value of meals, lodging and the like.
-You may reduce your taxable wage income by your allowable Form 2106 expenses.
-Taxable income also includes the net profits of all unincorporated businesses such as real estate and equipment rentals, sole proprietorships and your share of partnership income (whether distributed or not).
+You may reduce your taxable wage income by your allowable Federal Form 2106 expenses.
+Also, taxable income includes the net profits of all unincorporated businesses such as real estate and equipment rentals, sole proprietorships, trusts and a resident's share of partnership income (whether distributed or not).
+Net operating loss carry forwards and carry backs are not permitted for city tax purposes for tax year 2016.

 These unincorporated business profits are taxable regardless of where the business was conducted.
 You may be entitled to a credit for taxes paid to the city where your income was earned.
 If you are a partner in a partnership, you may be entitled to a credit for city taxes paid by the partnership.
+Such credits shall be allowed only to the extent of the tax assessed per Columbus City Code Section 362.081.

-For NON-RESIDENTS, taxable income includes all salaries, wages, commissions and other compensation earned in any of the municipalities for which Columbus administers the income tax, after allowable Federal Form 2106 expenses.
-Taxable income also includes the net profits of all unincorporated businesses such as real estate and equipment rentals, sole proprietorships, and your share of partnership income (whether distributed or not) if the business was conducted in any of the municipalities for which Columbus administers the income tax.
+For NON-RESIDENTS, taxable income includes all salaries, wages, commissions and other compensation, before any deduction for such things like 401(k) deferrals, earned in any of the municipalities for which Columbus administers the income tax.
+You may reduce your taxable wage income by your allowable Federal Form 2106 expenses.
+Taxable income also includes the net profits of all unincorporated businesses such as real estate and equipment rentals, sole proprietorships, and trusts if the business was conducted in any of the municipalities for which Columbus administers the income tax.